zhaojizhuang4/common-dataservice/docs/server.rst

 Prerequisites
 ~~~~~~~~~~~~~

-1. Java version 1.8 in the runtime environment (e.g., docker container)
+    1. Java version 1.8 in the runtime environment; i.e., installed in the docker container
     2. A Mariadb or Mysql database with the required tables; instructions are shown below
     3. The username/password combination to access the database
     4. A valid configuration with database coordinates.

 Configuring the system
 ~~~~~~~~~~~~~~~~~~~~~~

 First the database must be created or upgraded, depending on the situation, using scripts in the "db-scripts" directory.
-Please note the version number is represented here as "N.N" or "M.M".
+Please note version numbers are mostly written here as "M.N" because actual version numbers change regularly.

 - cmn-data-svc-user-mysql.sql: This file is a TEMPLATE can be used to create a Mysql/MariaDB database, to create a user, and to grant the user permission on the database.
 The values in CAPITALS shown in the file must be adjusted for each use.
-- cmn-data-svc-ddl-dml-mysql-N-N.sql: This file has the data-definition and data-modeling language statements that create new tables and populate them.
+- cmn-data-svc-ddl-dml-mysql-M-N.sql: This file has the data-definition and data-modeling language statements that create new tables and populate them.
-- cds-mysql-upgrade-N.N-to-M.M.sql: If an existing system must be upgraded instead of creating a new one, this file has the data-definition and data-modeling language statements to modify an existing database.
+- cds-mysql-upgrade-M.N-to-M.N+1.sql: If an existing system needs to be upgraded, these files have the required SQL statements to perform the upgrade.

 Next, configuration parameters must be specified.
 A template with default values can be found in the top level of this project named